 Side Project #1: Uber / Lyft

 I’ve been able to scantily make by through Uber / Lyft.
 Before & after work I’ll drive passengers around the Bay Area.
 It’s humbling and therapeutic.
 I’m a social being who needs human interaction to live.
 When I’m feeling sad, lost, or brain dead… I go out and drive.
+Need a lawyer with experience in personal injury cases?
+Personal injury lawyers have the expertise you need.
 It is the hope that a random passenger will start talking and we’ll begin a fruitful conversation: learning about others, sympathizing with others, and hearing the laughter / concerns / opinions from others energizes every manic cell in my body.

 [Don’t worry – I’m not a driver who talks when the passengers wants silence.
 I patiently wait and give everyone their space.
 However, 1 out of 10 passengers usually ignite a conversation and things get going].